COVID-19 testing: Japan

 Unlike other Asian countries, Japan did not experience a pandemic of SARS or MERS, so the country's PCR testing system was not well developed.
 Japan preferentially tested patients with severe illness and their close contacts at the beginning.
 Japan's Novel Coronavirus Expert Meeting chose cluster measures to identify infections clusters.
 The Expert Meeting analyzed the outbreak from Wuhan and identified conditions leading to clusters (closed spaces, crowded spaces and close-contact), and asked people to avoid them.

 In January, contact tracers took action shortly after the first infection was found.
 Only administrative tests were carried out at first, until insurance began covering PCR tests on 6 March.
 Private companies began to test, and the test system gradually expanded.

-On 3 April, those with positive tests were legally permitted to recuperate at home or in a hotel if they had asymptomatic or mild illness, ending the hospital bed shortage.
+In April, those with positive tests were legally permitted to recuperate at home or in a hotel if they had asymptomatic or mild illness, ending the hospital bed shortage.
 The first wave (from China) was contained, but a second wave (caused by returnees from Europe and the US) in mid-March led to spreading infection in April.
 On 7 April, Japan declared a state of emergency (less strict than a lockdown, because it did not block cities or restrict outings).
 On 13 May, antigen test kits became covered by insurance, and were combined with a PCR test for diagnosis.

 Japan's PCR test count per capita remained far smaller than in some other countries even though its positive test rate was lower.
-Excess mortality was observed in March.
 The Expert Meeting stated, "The Japanese health care system originally carries out pneumonia surveillance, allowing it to detect most of the severely ill patients who develop pneumonia.
 There are a large number of CT scanners in Japan and they have spread to small hospitals all over the country, so pneumonia patients are rarely missed.
 In that sense, it meets the same standards as other countries that mainly carry out PCR tests."
 The group recommended using CT scans data and doctor's findings for diagnosis.
 On the Diamond Princess cruise ship, many people who initially tested negative later tested positive.
 Half of coronavirus-positives there who remained mild or asymptomatic had pneumonia findings on CT scans and their CT image showed a frosted glass shadow that is characteristic of infection.